nextflow-io/nextflow/docs/conda.md

 :::{versionadded} 22.08.0-edge
 :::

-The use of Conda recipes specified using the {ref}`process-conda` directive needs to be enabled explicitly by setting the option shown below in the pipeline configuration file (i.e. `nextflow.config`):
+The use of Conda recipes specified using the {ref}`process-conda` directive needs to be enabled explicitly in the pipeline configuration file (i.e. `nextflow.config`):

 ```groovy
 conda.enabled = true